amkhrjee/logbasetwo/readme.rst

 Installation
 ------------

-> The current minimum requirement for Windows is 10.
+	The current minimum requirement for Windows is Windows 10.
 Windows 7 and 8 support is coming soon.

-Windows 10
+Windows 10 & 11
 `````````````
 Download the Windows setup file from the latest release.
 Alternatively, download the zip and directly run the executable without installing.